 REad More

 Explore the story behind “Anna’s Quest,” the beloved Jack Richardson painting honoring North Woodstock resident and local historian Anna Marie Molloy.
-Learn about Anna’s life, her writings — including her community reporting for the Plymouth Record — and her enduring legacy through the Anna Molloy Memorial Fund and the Soldier’s Park memorial bench.
+Learn about Anna’s life, her writings—including her community reporting for the Plymouth Record—and her enduring legacy through the Anna Molloy Memorial Fund and the Soldier’s Park memorial bench.
 A tribute to one woman’s role in preserving the history and heartbeat of Woodstock, New Hampshire.

-Local People & Personal Histories
+Local People & Personal Histories, Woodstock, New Hampshire

 November 25, 2025